Hi, I’m Grace!

-For a long time, I was the "cool girl" who didn't care about anything.
+As a recovering intellectualizer, I've learned to feel my feelings (& not just think about them).
+I used to be the "cool girl" who didn't care about anything.
 Turns out, I was actually just super avoidant (lol).
-I learned I did care about things— very deeply, actually— and I learned that it’s okay to care about stuff and have big feelings.
+I learned I did care about things— very deeply, actually— and that it’s okay to care and have big feelings.

 As a second-generation immigrant, I have an appreciation for the challenges (& beautiful joys!) that come with being a woman of color.